reactivecodes/scala-time/README.md

 // Obtain a Period instance from an Int val period = 2 weeks

-// Tries to obtain a LocalDate instance val localDate = LocalDate.of(2014, 6, 7)
+// Obtains a LocalDate instance val localDate = LocalDate.of(2014, 6, 7)

 // Obtain the current UTC ZonedDateTime